ElWanderer/kOS_scripts/documentation/init_readme.md

 In turn, both of the init scripts will load and run the common library.
 There is a potential circular dependency here. `loadScript()` is a function in the `init.ks`/`init_multi.ks` file, but it in turn calls `pOut()`, a printing function in the `init_common.ks` library.
 We can't use `pOut()` until we've actually run the common library.
 To solve this we make use of an extra parameter in the `loadScript()` function, `loud_mode`.
 By passing in `FALSE`, we disable the usual printing and logging that the `loadScript()` function does.
 Not all printing is disabled: if there were an error, this is still printed.
 That happens on the grounds that we were going to crash anyway, if we couldn't load a file (e.g. due to lack of space).

 The `init_common.ks` library triggers quite a few pieces of code as well as adding a suite of library functions.
 If timewarp was active when we booted up (which can happen if we run out of electrical power during time warp), this is disabled.
-We also wait for the ship to be unpacked:
+We also wait for the ship to be unpacked by calling `killWarp()`:

-    IF WARP <> 0 { SET WARP TO 0. }
+    KUNIVERSE:TIMEWARP:CANCELWARP().
     WAIT UNTIL SHIP:UNPACKED.

 We initialise the staging timer with the current time.
 This is often used for checks such as "has it been more than x seconds since we last staged" to guide whether it's okay to stage again and for certain actions e.g. we want to wait for about 5 seconds after triggering the launch escape system, then jettison it.